Fast Few-Shot Classification by Few-Iteration Meta-Learning: Method

 Our base learner \eqref{eq:base_general} is implemented by applying an iterative optimization algorithm to our objective \eqref{eq:base-loss}.
 Meta-learning methods popularly resort to the standard gradient descent algorithm~\cite{finn2017maml}.
 However, we primarily consider a linear base model $b_\theta(x) = \theta x$, where $\theta$ are the linear classification weights, allowing more effective strategies that enjoy substantially faster convergence to be employed.
 We therefore adapt the Steepest Descent based strategy~\cite{dimp} to our setting.

 We start from a positive definite quadratic approximation of the objective \eqref{eq:base-loss}.
 Although our objective is non-convex, such an approximation can be derived using Gauss-Newton for \eqref{eq:loss_base} and a positive definite approximate Hessian of \eqref{eq:trans-term}.
-We provide a detailed derivation in the appendix.
 The quadratic approximation provides the optimal step length $\alpha^{(d)}$ in the gradient direction through a simple closed-form expression.
 The optimization iteration is expressed as,

 Here, $d$ denotes the iteration number.
 Note that the positive definite Hessian approximation $H^{(d)}$ does not need to be computed explicitly.
-Instead, both the computation of the gradient $\nabla\mathcal{L}_\text{base}$ and the Hessian-gradient product $H^{(d)} \nabla\mathcal{L}_\text{base}$ can be efficiently implemented using standard network operations or double-backpropagation (see appendix).
+Instead, both the computation of the gradient $\nabla\mathcal{L}_\text{base}$ and the Hessian-gradient product $H^{(d)} \nabla\mathcal{L}_\text{base}$ can be efficiently implemented using standard network operations or double-backpropagation.

-To further reduce the number of required iterations in \eqref{eq:optim}, we propose an effective initialization strategy to obtain $\theta^{(0)}$.
-We express the initial classification weights $\theta^{(0)}_c$ of class $c$ as a linear combination between the average positive $f^c_\text{pos}$ and negative $f^c_\text{neg}$ feature vectors in the support set,